-- Service Type: a unique name that identifies the type of software component deployed on a Grid. - Service Endpoint: a deployed instance of a named service type - Endpoint Location: a Service Endpoint may optionally define an Endpoint Location which locates the service (URL).
+- Service Type: a unique name that identifies the type of software component deployed on a Grid. - Service Endpoint: is a deployed instance of a named service type - Endpoint Location: a Service Endpoint may optionally define an Endpoint Location which locates the service (URL).

-Besides providing a central management tool to view and define production state, downtimes and whether a resource needs monitoring, in essence it provides the definitive list of what services are running where and who to contact for certain types of issue.
+Besides providing a central management tool to view and define production state, downtimes and maintenance status and whether a resource needs monitoring, it shall in essence depict what services are running where and who to contact for certain type of issues.